-The University must seek an explanation for any reported felonies, misdemeanors, or judgments that were due to fraud related to cash, stocks, bonds or any other financial transactions before hiring or upon learning such information.
+The University must seek an explanation for any reported felonies, misdemeanours, or judgements that were due to fraud related to cash, stocks, bonds or any other financial transactions before hiring or upon learning such information.
 Any individual with revenue collection responsibilities must continuously maintain a clear status.
 If an employee with revenue collection responsibilities is convicted of a crime, that conviction must be reported to the Human Resources area.
 If a revenue collection employee, loses this status his or her cash handling responsibilities must be terminated.

 - The Chief Operating Officer/Chief Financial Officer is responsible for Revenue, Cash and Cash Equivalent Policies and Procedures and also for providing general coordination and assistance to all campuses.

 - The Chief Operating Officer/Chief Financial Officer, Associate Director Financial Accounting and Systems or nominated person is responsible for managing all relationships with organisations that provide banking services to the University.
 Opening and closing accounts when requested by authorised campus employees and maintaining an inventory of authorised University bank accounts.

 - The Chief Operating Officer/Chief Financial Officer or Associate Director Financial Accounting and Systems provides relevant and appropriate information to insurance carriers concerning University cashiering practices and procedures.